rmaia/msdichromatism/Rmd/simsfinal.md

 ![](../output/figures/final/final_figunnamed-chunk-3-1.jpeg)

-The simulation was successfu in producing samples that had the desired mahalanobis distance.
+The simulation was successful in producing samples that had the desired mahalanobis distance.
 There is some spread because of the small sample size relative to the dimensionality of the dataset, and for that reason the distances between groups asymptotes before zero.

 ![](../output/figures/final/final_figunnamed-chunk-4-1.jpeg)